Giadej/PrusaSlicer-Thumbnails-Ender3V2S1/README.md

 Based on the original [CreateHeaderAndThumbnail Python Script v1.6](https://raw.githubusercontent.com/mriscoc/Marlin_Ender3v2/Ender3v2-Released/slicer%20scripts/prusa-superslicer/CreateHeaderAndThumbnail.py) by [Mriscoc](https://github.com/mriscoc), this simple executable code (.exe) for Windows operating systems allows to generate a gcode thumbnail preview and other additional informations on the supported printer display.

-Download the [CreateHeaderAndThumbnail](link) on the preferred location on PC, like C:
+Download the [CreateHeaderAndThumbnail.exe](https://github.com/Giadej/PrusaSlicer-Thumbnails-Ender3V2S1-/blob/main/CreateHeaderAndThumbnail.exe) on the preferred location on PC, (for example C:)

-For be able to generate g-code with thumbnail it is necessary to insert the path of executable file on the slicer on
+Now, for be able to generate g-code with thumbnail, insert the path of executable file on the Prusalicer on

 `Print settings -> Output options -> Post-Processing box:`